NM-TAFE/modularity-and-2d-data-structures-susieoneil/readme.md

 ### Step 3: Modularizing the Code

 ~~Refactor the code to create at least two files.
 These files should contain logically grouped functions and classes.
 Ensure the file names are appropriate for the division you have chosen.~~
-- After a first attempt at creating a UI module, I couldn't decide whether the UI should import the game or the game import the UI.
+- [x] After a first attempt at creating a UI module, I couldn't decide whether the UI should import the game or the game import the UI.
 Both had potential issues for future reuse.
 I read through Raf's partial implementation and decided the string override on the game and board had more reuse with a few tweaks.
-Perhaps if the game string returned both the board string and the current game state (ie. "Player X wins", or "invalid move, try again"), which could be generated from wins, error messages and such.
+Perhaps if the game string returned both the board string and the current game state (i.e. "Player X wins", or "invalid move, try again"), which could be generated from wins, error messages and such.
 I decided to work with his module set up, add the player as a separate object and skip the UI module.
+- [x] Upon further analysis I realize that the Player class is the data model, the Board class is the controller and the Game class is the viewer which handles the inputs and outputs.
+This is essentially the MVC approach I was aiming for.
+The Game class could potentially be called by a UI other than the console, depending on how "sys.stdout" was used by the UI, as the Game class uses print statements.
+I have put the running of the game in the play_tic_tac_toe function of game.py, this makes it easy to start the game using a simple import and calling the function.

 ### Step 4: Create a Modern Python Folder Structure
+- [x] Done

 The refactored code should adhere to the following modern Python folder structure: